Dballzall/semiconductor-intelligence-agent/README.md

 An AI-powered briefing agent that monitors the semiconductor industry and delivers a daily executive summary straight to your inbox.

-Built for corporate communications professionals who need to stay current without spending hours scanning news feeds.
+Built for communications professionals who need to answer 'What's the latest on [Topic]?' before their boss asks.
+Automates the 2 hours of morning reading required to stay smart on the semiconductor industry.

 **No coding required.
 Setup takes about 5 minutes.**